 - Canned and frozen foods fruits and vegetables are comparable in nutrition.

-- Bagged and pre-chopped produce are convenient and quicker to prepare.
+- Bagged and pre-chopped produce is convenient and quicker to prepare.

 - They are often fortified with additional vitamins and fiber.